 You can find hundreds of Yankee Candle stores throughout the country or shop online at Yankee Candle.com.
 Prices range from wax tarts (up to 8 hours burn time) for around $2 to small jar candles (3.7 ounces with 20 to 30 burning hours) at around $25 to large jar candles (22 ounces with 110 to 150 burning hours) for around $28.
 Sales are frequent.

 The apple doesn't fall far from the tree - a well-known saying that certainly applies to Kringle.
 Known for its ultra-fragrant candle line, the Kringle Candle Company was founded in 2009 by Michael James Kittredge III, the son of the former founder of Yankee Candles, Michael Kittredge.
-According to the website, the Kringle company kept all the candles white to blend perfectly with any backdrop and to emit the brightest, purest light possible.
+According to the Kringle Candle website, the company kept all the candles white to blend perfectly with any backdrop and to emit the brightest, purest light possible.

 Recommendations for their scent length come from several bloggers and reviewers: